 top of page

-This project is my proposed Presidential Research Project through the Presidential Scholars Program at SUNY Potsdam, which empowers motivated and talented students to design independent projects in support of their academic and career goals.
-Under the guidance of faculty mentors and with program funding, students develop and complete projects that extend learning beyond the traditional classroom.
+This project is my proposed Presidential Research Project through the Presidential Scholars Program at SUNY Potsdam, which empowers motivated and talented students to design independent projects that support their academic and professional growth.
+With guidance from faculty mentors and program funding, students develop projects that extend learning beyond the traditional classroom.

-For my project, I aim to explore the life, music, and lasting influence of jazz trumpeter Clifford Brown.
-As a fourteen-year-old, my first transcription assignment was Brown’s solo on Sandu.
-Though the solo is only forty-six seconds, it took my jazz instructor, Dr. Chisholm, three months to dissect the twenty-seven-measure passage—a testament to Brown’s melodic genius and enduring significance.
-This experience sparked my curiosity: why does Clifford Brown remain a touchstone in jazz improvisation despite only four years of recordings, and what sets him apart from his contemporaries?
+For my project, I will explore the life, music, and lasting influence of the legendary jazz trumpeter Clifford Brown.
+My connection to Brown’s music began when I was fourteen, assigned to transcribe his solo on Sandu.
+Although the solo lasts only forty-six seconds, it took my instructor, Dr. Chisholm, three months to analyze the twenty-seven-measure passage—a testament to Brown’s melodic brilliance and technical mastery.
+That experience prompted questions that continue to inspire me: What makes Clifford Brown’s improvisational language so enduring?
+How did he develop such a distinctive voice in only four years of recordings?
+And why do jazz musicians today still regard him as a foundational model?

-My project will combine research, performance, and recording.
-I will:
+My project will investigate these questions through integrated research and performance.
+Specifically, I will:

 For more information, visit https://www.potsdam.edu/academics/appliedlearning/studentresearch/presidential/molly-collins